kopalov/GTAV-SH-Mod/readme.md

 ## Chat
 You can talk with us or report quick bugs on our chatroom<br>
 [![Join the chat at https://gitter.im/prexis74/GTAV-SH-Mod](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/prexis74/GTAV-SH-Mod?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
+`Please keep in mind that we work on this mod in our free time.
+Same goes with support we try to be on the chat as much as possible!`

 ## Download
 Download our current released version from mediafire: <a href="http://www.mediafire.com/download/2w8s7bdos2sg21e/Savehouse_mod_0.8.5.zip" target="_blank">The Safehouse Mod v0.8.5</a>